Public Liability Insurance for Gyms and Fitness Studios in Malaysia

 Does public liability insurance cover personal trainers?

-Are outdoor fitness classes covered by my gym's public liability policy?
+Are outdoor fitness classes covered?